hossamanany/react-native-task-management-app/README.md

 # Task Manager App

-A simple and intuitive React Native task management application that allows users to create, manage, and track their daily tasks with descriptions and completion status.
+A simple and intuitive React Native task management application developed as a personal project.
+This app allows users to create, manage, and track their daily tasks with descriptions and completion status.

 ## Features